Boeing says flaw could affect 55 Dreamliners

 "We are in the process of fixing the airplanes that are in the (production) flow," he said.
 "There is no safety or flight issue on the airplanes that we have delivered."

-Albaugh said the inspections might affect delivery of the aircraft to customers in the short term, but Boeing still expects to meet its target for this year.
+Albaugh said the inspections might affect delivery of the aircraft to customers in the short term, but the company still expects to meet its target for this year.

 The first six aircraft produced are generally test models.

-Analysts have said the discovery of the flaw after the first delivery of the aircraft last September has raised questions about whether Boeing can meet what many already saw as an ambitious plan to raise output to 10 Dreamliners a month by the end of 2013.
+Analysts have said the discovery of the flaw some nine weeks after the aircraft entered service has raised questions over whether Boeing can meet what many already saw as an ambitious plan to raise output to 10 a month by the end of 2013 from 2.5 now.

-"People pretty much understood when the news came out initially that it would affect the majority of the Dreamliners that had been produced, because it was a workmanship issue.
-So I don't think this will be too much of an overhang on the stock,"

-Boeing currently makes 2.5 Dreamliners each month and expects to boost monthly output to 3.5 in the second quarter and to five by year-end.
+Sticking to the plans, Boeing expects to boost monthly output to 3.5 in the second quarter and to five by year-end.

-Herbert said many aviation experts and stock analysts expect Boeing to miss its production rate target next year and have already priced that view into the company's shares.

-Boeing stock was up 17 cents to $75.89 in morning trade on the New York Stock Exchange.

 DECISION ON 787 STRETCH BY YEAR-END

-Boeing has so far delivered five of the aircraft to Japan's All Nippon Airways (9202.T), which put the plane into regular passenger service starting on December 1.
+Boeing has so far delivered five of the aircraft to Japan's All Nippon Airways, which put the plane into regular passenger service starting on December 1.
 Due to production problems, that was three years later than originally planned.

+Boeing has promised to deliver a detailed procedure, which ANA expects to get soon.
+Meanwhile, all of its five Dreamliners are operating normally, the airline said.

-Japan Airlines JALFQ.PK has already said it no longer expects its first Dreamliner by the end of February as a result of the manufacturing glitch.
+Japan Airlines has already said it no longer expected its first Dreamliner by the end of February as a result of the manufacturing glitch.

 The 787 problem comes as Boeing rival Airbus EAD.PA investigates the cause of cracks in part of the wings of its A380 superjumbo.
 It also insists its jets are safe.

-Airbus Chief Executive Officer Tom Enders pledged last week the plane-maker would apply lessons from the A380 glitches to the development of the A350, which is the European company's carbon-composite answer to the 787 Dreamliner.
+Chief Executive Officer Tom Enders pledged last week that Airbus would apply lessons from the A380 glitches to the development of the A350, which is the European company's carbon-composite answer to the 787 Dreamliner.

 Boeing will decide whether to go ahead with plans to produce a stretched, or longer, version of the 787 Dreamliner by the end of this year, Albaugh said.